 Your bronze décor pieces deserve the best treatment.
 You can create your own polishing solution at home.
 Just mix a tablespoon of baking soda with some lemon juice – you don’t need to make a lot, you don’t want excess moisture in the pieces, so be moderate.
-But you absolutely should not use a random cloth from your house.
+You absolutely should not use a random cloth from your house.
 Please steer away from anything that will leave lint or scraps in your bronzeware.
 If you are cleaning badly tarnished bronze, you should actually search for the best brass polish liquid and cloth possible.
 The most useful brass polishing cloths are coated with wax and protective chemicals.
-If you are dealing with stains from heat or water and wondering how to polish bronze, the best way to remove them is with a specialized polish cloth.
+If you are dealing with stains from heat or water and wondering how to polish bronze, the best way to remove them is with a specialized polishing cloth.

 Know what you are polishing

 Some bronze objects are not meant to be shiny, so you should just stick to less aggressive cleaning methods (rather than restless rubbing and scrubbing).
 Does your bronze piece have a protective layer of coating?
 Some of these coating layers can be removed for polishing purposes, some not.
 Make sure you know what you are getting into and if there are any instructions specific to your objects.
 Do you need to disassemble your bronze into smaller pieces?
 Make sure you don’t reassemble it until all pieces are dry.

 Think about your work conditions.
 This task will take a long time.
 If you have a lot to clean, see if it’s possible to spread out the work over the weekend.
 When you set up your workstation, make sure that it’s set at an appropriate height for you – will you be sitting or standing?